-Athletes can be selected to represent Australia to compete internationally in Junior, U23 and Senior Teams.
+Athletes can be selected to represent Australia, to compete internationally in Junior, U23 and Senior Teams.
 The National Teams compete at events such as Olympic Hopes, Junior & U23 World Championships, Oceania Championships, World Cups, World Championships and the Olympic Games.
 The majority of these events are held in Europe.
 Sprinting is the oldest Olympic canoe/kayak paddlesport, having been introduced to the Summer Olympics at the 1936 Berlin Olympic Games.

 NSW has a proud Olympic history, having represented Sprint at all the Olympic Games since the 1956 Melbourne Olympic Games, which is when Australia first competed in the Olympics in Sprinting.
 The NSW and ACT Olympic Representatives can be found below.
 NSW & ACT also hold the record for the highest number of athletes to represent Australia at the Olympic Games in Sprinting.

 The Sprint Committee is selected from nominations and all positions are voluntary.
 The Committee is charged with organising the SprintSeries and Sprint Championships each year; ensuring that the NSW sprint community is represented at a national level and that the future of sprinting remains strong and bright for our athletes.

 |Allan Livingstone||Olympic||1956, 1960|